saberamini/HadoopMultiNodeSetup/README.md

 Towards that goal, for this tutorial, we would like to start off with a birds eye view of where things fit in.
 You always have to look at a Hadoop ecosystem in two ways: one is storage and one is processing.
 Hadoop always revolves around either storage or processing.
 All the "technologies" that we briefly mentioned (MapReduce, Hive, PIG, Spark etc) somehow fit into one of these tasks and not all are complementary.
 Some technologies are replacing others and the ecosystem is continuously evolving.

 To get a sense of why we need Hadoop, it is a good idea to take a look at a real world example.
-When purchasng any product on the web these days, you are often get suggestions on what other users of similar products have bought.
-THis is called a <b>recommendation enging</b> and Amazon was the first to implement it.
-According to them, within the first month of implementing this recommendation enging, their sales jumped 30%!
+When purchasing any product on the web these days, you are often get suggestions on what other users of similar products have bought.
+This is called a <b>recommendation engine</b> and Amazon was the first to implement it.
+According to them, within the first month of implementing this recommendation engine, their sales jumped 30%!

 Now to make accurate predictions with a recommendation engine, you need historical data.
 The more data you have, the more accurate the recommendation will be.
 Now perhaps if you are looking at the data from the last 2 months, this may not be a problem but when you look at data for the past year, past 5 years, the volume of data just becomes unmanageable.
 This is the whole concept of "Big Data".